 Couve (collard greens) is one of my favorite greens because it is so versatile.
 I love it raw, lightly sautéed, in soups, juices, wherever!
 They are super accessible because they are cheap, and they are cheap because they grow anywhere, and they pretty much grow anywhere because they resist weather pretty well.

 As far as I’ve found out, Brazilians have been eating couve since the colonial times when slaves popularized this Mediterranean green, that was already a hit amongst the Portuguese.
-Since then, couve has remained one of the main staples of Brazilian cuisine, serving as base or accompaniment to many traditional meals, from Caldo verde (which I have made right here) to the traditional Feijoada (which I will show you some other time).
+Since then, couve has remained one of the main staples of Brazilian cuisine, serving as base or accompaniment to many traditional dishes, from Caldo Verde to the traditional Feijoada (which I will show you some other time).

 How about you?
 Are collard greens a popular item in your kitchen?
 Leave me a comment and let me know your favorite way to eat couve!

 Couve is not only delicious, but also low calorie, and out of control nutritional.
 They are filled with vitamins A, B, C, minerals, potassium, calcium, iron….
 Anyway, so many I’m out of breath!
 See?
 What’s not to love about this beautiful green?

 If you aren’t very familiar with or don’t eat couve regularly, give this recipe a try.
 You’ll love it!
 Make it, share your pics on IG #CookingWithAline and let me know what you think!